-Federal internal control and compliance

-No reported findings
+Federal internal control and compliance No reported findings

-The County spent nearly \$7.2 million of federal program monies during the fiscal year.
-We and the County's other auditors tested 4 federal programs selected under the major program guidelines established by the Single Audit Act, which included low-income housing, nutrition assistance, airport Improvement, and homeland security programs, which totaled nearly \$4.8 million in federal expenditures.
+The County spent over \$7.2 million of federal program monies during the fiscal year.
+We and the County's other auditors tested 2 federal programs selected under the major program guidelines established by the Single Audit Act, including schools and roads and low-income housing programs that totaled nearly \$3.5 million in federal expenditures.
 We and the other auditors reported no findings over those federal programs.